gwetano/mark/README.md

 - Quickly access all your docs

 To open a folder:
-1. Click "Explorer" on the top bar
+1. Click"Explorer" on the top bar
-2. Hit the "📁" icon or go to File -> Open Folder. . .
+2. Hit the"📁" icon or go to File -> Open Folder...
 3. Pick your folder and you’re in

 ### Image Size in PDF Export